-Led by Zelalem Yibrah, the Real Estate Practice Group is well versed in transactions involving land leases, including drafting, reviewing, and negotiating their terms.
-The group regularly assists clients in matters involving the incorporation of real estate companies, acquisition of property, due diligence on immovable property to be acquired as part of real estate investment, negotiation of terms of transfer of land lease rights for real estate development, and, drafting and reviewing contracts of sale, servitude and mortgages.
+The Real Estate Practice Group is well versed in transactions involving land leases, including drafting, reviewing, and negotiating their terms.
+The group regularly assists clients in matters involving the incorporation of real estate companies, acquisition of property, due diligence on the immovable property to be acquired as part of real estate investment, negotiation of terms of transfer of land lease rights for real estate development, and, drafting and reviewing contracts of sale, servitude, and mortgages.

 The Real Estate Practice Group also assists several foreign and international missions and delegations in Ethiopia (bi- and multilateral) as well as non-governmental aid organizations by providing advice and counsel in all matters related to real estate and property acquisition and rental agreements.

-Mehrteab Leul & Associates’ Quick Guide Related to Real Estate and Conveyancing in Ethiopia
+Mehrteab and Getu Advocates LLP’s Quick Guide Related to Real Estate and Conveyancing in Ethiopia

-- Ethiopia’s current investment policy not only encourages foreign investment in the real estate sector but it is 100% open and suitable for foreigners to enter into the sector.
-Nonetheless, there are no duty free privileges or any other incentives provided by the government to the sector.
+- Ethiopia’s current investment policy not only encourages foreign investment in the real estate sector but it is 100% open and suitable for foreigners to enter the sector.
+Nonetheless, there are no duty-free privileges or any other incentives provided by the government to the sector.

 - The 1960 Civil Code of Ethiopia, Investment Proclamation No. 769/2012 and its amendment, Ethiopian Building Proclamation No. 624/2009, Building Regulation No. 243/2011 and the Building Directive, Urban Land Lease Holding Proclamation No. 721/2011, Urban Land Lease Holding Regulation No. 49/2012 and the Urban Landholding Registration Proclamation No. 818/2014 are the principal laws that govern land and real estate matters in Ethiopia.